-I’ve always thought of the Man v.
-Food Live episode in Miami as a game-changer for my hometown.
+I’ve always considered the Man v.
+Food Live episode in Miami a game-changer for my hometown.

 More than ten years ago, Man v.
 Food was one of the hottest things on television with its everyman host Adam Richman.